builtbybel/PainBrain/README.md

 # Winrecall
 (ProjectMnemonic)

 This project is a portable, native app that records your screen, no data sent to Microsoft, just your privacy intact. .
 Think of it as an alternative to Microsoft's Recall.
 Not perfect yet, but cool if you need to capture and analyze your screen without any strings attached.
-So while it’s not a Microsoft Recall, it’s still got that recall vibe ( this is the first release)
+While it’s not quite Microsoft Recall, it still offers a similar experience (this is the first release).

 Technical details: While the app uses Hugging Face’s BLIP model for cloud processing, it also works offline, with all OCR tasks handled completely locally by Tesseract.

-Right now, I’m running this project under the name **“WinRecall”** or **“Winrecall”** .
+Currently, I’m running this project under the name "Winrecall".

-What started as my personal tool for archiving documents using **Tesseract OCR** has evolved over time with a deep learning model to generate rich, natural-language descriptions of your screenshots.
-So, if you don’t want to spend a fortune on a Copilot+PC (the only way to get Microsoft Recall), this is your **open-source** alternative.
+What started as my personal tool for archiving documents using Tesseract OCR has evolved into a deep learning model that generates rich, natural-language descriptions of your screenshots.

+So, if you don’t want to invest in a Copilot+ PC (which is the only way to access Microsoft Recall, as those devices are equipped with the necessary NPU for AI-intensive tasks), this open-source alternative gives you a taste of the Copilot+ PC experience without the hefty investment.

 ![WinrecallApp](https://github.com/user-attachments/assets/29f4b608-8d4e-4cc8-a721-6d70cc85a606)